-The University of Pennsylvania’s Wharton School has hired a market research to assess the school’s reputation and rank among rivals, Poets&Quants has learned.
+The University of Pennsylvania’s Wharton School has hired a market research firm to assess Wharton’s reputation and rank among rivals, Poets&Quants has learned.
 Among other things, the firm is interviewing MBA admission consultants and asking them to rank the top five MBA programs and whether they agree with the statement that “Harvard and Stanford are for CEOs and Wharton is for CFOs.”

 The study, by Neustadt Creative Marketing, comes after The Wall Street Journal published Sept.
 27 an article under the provocative headline: “What’s Wrong With Wharton?”
 The article suggested that University of Pennsylvania’s business school has fallen behind rivals in recent years.
 The Journal cited a 12% drop in MBA applications over the past four years, a market shift away from Wharton’s strength in finance to technology and entrepreneurship, and a years-long decline in the rankings in concluding that “something at Wharton doesn’t add up.”